macleginn/bivaltyp/content/languages/descriptions/Belarusian.md

 # {{ language_external }}
-Contributed by Olga Gorickaja.
+Contributed by Volha Harytskaya.
 [Dmitri Sitchinava](https://www.uni-potsdam.de/de/slavische-linguistik/team/dr-dmitri-sitchinava) has generously assisted in preparing the dataset for publication.

 The data were gathered in 2017 using the Russian version of the questionnaire.